Scouting controversy and conflict: Homosexual people

 In the United States, up until July 2015, "avowed homosexuals" were not allowed to be adult leaders; the national administration of the Boy Scouts of America, the country's only WOSM member, no longer believes that homosexual leaders prevent Scouting from reflecting traditional family values.
 The Girl Scouts of the USA, by contrast, maintain a "don't ask, don't tell" policy.
 Homosexual people are not restricted from membership or leadership positions in Scouts Canada, the Baden-Powell Service Association in the United States, Scouts Australia.

 Publicist James Dale was expelled from his position as assistant Scoutmaster shortly after coming out.

 Lee Walzer argued that the BSA policy is unfair, and in July 2015, the organization changed partially as a result of his arguments.
 Although he does not challenge the BSA rights regarding "a prospective leader presents himself as a role model inconsistent with Boy Scouting's understanding of the Scout Oath and Law", he rejects the notion that being openly gay makes a man a bad role model for Boy Scouts.

-Most European associations do not restrict from membership or leadership positions people from the LGTB collective, including The Scout Association of the United Kingdom, Ring deutscher Pfadfinderverbände of Germany (German Scout Federation), and the Swedish Guide and Scout Association.
-Some associations completely embrace the LGTB collective as part of the true meaning of the Scout Movement and the 4th Scout Law (A Scout is Friendly and a Brother to Other Scouts), such as the Federación de Asociaciones de Scouts de España (ASDE) of Spain (Federation of Spanish Scouts/Explorers) and Scouting Nederland.
+Most European associations do not restrict from membership or leadership positions people from the LGBT collective, including The Scout Association of the United Kingdom, Ring deutscher Pfadfinderverbände of Germany (German Scout Federation), and the Swedish Guide and Scout Association.
+Some associations completely embrace the LGBT collective as part of the true meaning of the Scout Movement and the 4th Scout Law (A Scout is Friendly and a Brother to Other Scouts), such as the Federación de Asociaciones de Scouts de España (ASDE) of Spain (Federation of Spanish Scouts/Explorers) and Scouting Nederland.
 The code of honor of Germany's Bund der Pfadfinderinnen und Pfadfinder includes a commitment to respect friendships, homosexual just as heterosexual relationships.